linode/developers/hugo/content/email/postfix/email-with-postfix-dovecot-and-mysql.md

 You now have a functioning mail server that can securely send and receive email.
 If things are not working smoothly, try consulting the [Troubleshooting Problems with Postfix, Dovecot, and MySQL](/docs/email/postfix/troubleshooting) guide.
 At this point, consider adding spam and virus filtering and a webmail client.
 If DNS records have not been created for the mail server yet, do so now.
 Once the DNS records have propagated, email will be delivered via the new mail server.

-{: .note }
+{{< note >}}
->If errors are encountered in the /var/log/syslog stating "Invalid settings: postmaster_address setting not given", you may need to append the following line to the /etc/dovecot/dovecot.conf file, replacing domain with the domain name.
+If errors are encountered in the /var/log/syslog stating "Invalid settings: postmaster_address setting not given", you may need to append the following line to the /etc/dovecot/dovecot.conf file, replacing domain with the domain name.

->
+postmaster_address=postmaster at DOMAIN

->     postmaster_address=postmaster at DOMAIN
+{{< /note >}}

 ## Adding New Domains, Email Addresses, and Aliases